Pointers may also represent the concept of multiple

 variables during the code execution.
 Note that even though there is no

-, the address of any variable can
+value assigned to variable i, the address of any variable can

 be obtained and stored without any problem.